Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 1. You don't need streaming.
 2. You have enough resources to store incoming files' content of all simultaneous requests in memory and on disk.

 In [Benchmarking](README.md#Benchmarking) section you can see that new behaviour is faster in high performance stream processing use cases.
+It is strongly recommened to measure performance for your use case before using it in production environment.

 ## Implementation